 - people's alignment with the purpose and spirit of the task - does it mean something to them? (ask them)

 - what people will get out of doing the task or their part of it?
 Again, what does it mean to them in terms of their own personal development and aims and needs? (ask them)

-You get the idea - where you do not know any of the above - and in many cases you will not even have a clue - you must ask people.
-And where you need to seek clarification or evidence of competence or experience, then do so - it's all part of creating clearly understood expectations and freedom and support required.
+You get the idea - you must ask people.
+Where you need to seek clarification or evidence of competence or experience, then do so - it's all part of creating clearly understood expectations and freedom and support required.

 At all times you are balancing - and helping your people to balance: